0

 Now if you look up how much traffic they get, it’s a good amount.
 As you can see with Ubersuggest, they get about 57,000 visitors a month.

 But you have to ask yourself, how did they get that much traffic and do visitors actually go to the website to learn about new music and artists that paid to be featured?
-The answer is no. The blog has generated a lot of traffic through search engine optimization (SEO) of a bunch of other music-related content from music production, gear and best artist lists.
+The answer is no. The blog has generated a lot of traffic through search engine optimization (SEO) for a bunch of other music-related content from music production, gear and best artist lists.

 If you look at the top pages, you can see the top artist lists blogs drive the majority of their traffic.
 They can sell you on getting you more exposure from the high traffic their site gets, but do these visitors actually spend time to learn about these artists?
 Maybe, but I have my doubts.